Josie Green

-Josie Green (born 25 April 1993) is a Welsh professional footballer who plays for Leicester City in the Women's Super League.
+Josephine Green (born 25 April 1993) is a professional footballer who plays for Crystal Palace in the Women's Super League.
+Born in England, she plays for the Wales national team.

 Early life

 Green was born in Hemel Hempstead, on 25 April 1993, to parents Clive and Liz.

 Club career

 Watford

 Green started her career at Watford F.C.
 Ladies and made her first appearance during the 2010/11 FA Women's National League season.
 In February 2016 she left 2nd division Watford for 3rd division Tottenham Hotspur and featured for her new club in the second half of their 2015–16 season.
 Green stated years later that she left Watford for Spurs due to not enjoying football at that point in her playing career.

 Tottenham Hotspur

 Green's first full season with Spurs was one of their most successful, with Spurs winning a quadruple including promotion to the semi-professional FA Women's Super League 2.
 She continued to feature in a majority of matches for the team in the following seasons including starting in 15 out of 20 matches in the 2018–19 FA Women's Championship season at the end of which Spurs won promotion to the top flight and fully professional FA Women's Super League.
 Josie signed her first professional contract with Spurs prior to the club's inaugural 2019–20 FA WSL and in June 2020 re-signed with the club through 2022.
 In August 2020, prior to Spurs' second top flight season, Green was named as the team's new captain after the retirement of longtime captain Jenna Schillaci.
 Green had served as vice-captain during the 2019–20 WSL season.